gautamkrishnar/github-pages-gallery/README.md

 1. Go to the [gallery](gallery) folder of the cloned repo.
 2. Click on Create a new file button.
 3. Type AlbumName/.gitkeep in the input box
-4. Click Commit button at the bottom.
+4. Click Commit Changes button at the bottom.

 ![newfolder](https://media.giphy.com/media/455paOHOAWr4KWNOtg/giphy.gif)

 #### Adding Media